Redpath Dairyshelter Frequently Asked Questions:

 Yes of course, this is a key feature of Redpaths designs.
-You are not limited like in other systems with specialist and fragile flooring systems where heavy machinery cannot enter the shelter.
-With a Redpath shelter you have full "drive thru" access"
+Unlike other systems with specialist and fragile flooring systems where heavy machinery cannot enter the shelter, the Redpath shelter you have full "drive thru" access"

 My site has peaty or soft soils – can you construct on this?